OmniBazaar/OmniCoin2--UI/installer/windows/README.txt

             config.ini
             config_log.ini

+4. Open "setup.iss" in InnoSetup app and build the installer.
+OR
-3. Add path to your Inno Setup installation to PATH environment variable.
+4. Add path to your Inno Setup installation to PATH environment variable and run ".\build_installers.bat" script.
-4. Run ".\build_installers.bat" script.